jsuabur/idp1819-jorge-suarez/README.md

     - A5 - Instalación dual
     - A7 - Boot Loader
   - Unidad2
-    - A1 - Usuarios y permisos `EN DESARROLLO`
+    - A1 - Usuarios y permisos
     - A3 - Instalación de software
     - A4 - Claves y ocultación
 - Segundo Trimestre